mobizt/FirebaseClient/README.md

 `FIREBASE_ETHERNET_MODULE_CLASS` is the name of static object defined from class e.g. `Ethernet`.

-`FIREBASE_ETHERNET_MODULE_TIMEOUT` is the time out in milliseconds to wait network connection.
+`FIREBASE_ETHERNET_MODULE_TIMEOUT` is the timeout in milliseconds to wait for network connection.

 For disabling predefined options instead of editing the [**Config.h**](src/Config.h) or using `#undef` in `UserConfig.h`, you can define these build flags with these names or macros in `UserConfig.h`.